Carleton GlenPontefractWest Yorkshire, WF8 1SUTel: 01977 704777

 Please see the link to our CQC report: CQC Friarwood Report Nov 15

-In line with a new NHS Patient Safety Program, the Doctors at Friarwood Surgery have agreed that the clinical risk associated with accepting repeat prescription requests over the telephone needs to be limited.
-The decision has been made to cease this service on 4th April 2016 and has been made entirely in the interest of patient safety.
+In line with a new NHS Patient Safety Program, the Doctors at Friarwood Surgery agreed that the clinical risk associated with accepting repeat prescription requests over the telephone needs to be limited.
+The decision has been made to cease this service on 4th April 2016 and was been made entirely in the interest of patient safety.

 Our new systems will be safer for patients.